Dra-Co/Simple-Calculator-2/README.md

 Simple Calculator program (Flutter, Dart)

-Features :

-Basic Form UI
-Responsive
+Featues:
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- History

 Note :
-This is a simple form UI (User Interface) using Flutter, absolutely beginner-friendly.
-I used some basic decoration to make the display prettier.
-Of course you can freely modify it.-2
+-
+This is a simple Calculator program (2) with responsive design.
+You can use some basic operators in this program.
+Feel free to modify this program.